 How We Tested It

-Each sofa went through the same routine: evening TV, laptop work, casual hosting, and short naps.
-We then scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-To keep Comfort useful, we split it into seat comfort, back support, and seat-depth fit, and we tracked how easy it was to shift positions or reset cushions during normal use.
-We also rotated who took the “main seat” to see how quickly cushions changed with repeat sessions.
+We put each sofa through the same routine: evening TV, laptop work, casual hosting, and short naps.
+Then we scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value using the same testing process.
+In hands-on use, Comfort broke down into seat feel, back support, and whether the depth actually fit different body positions.
+We also rotated the “main seat” to track how quickly cushions shifted, compressed, or needed resetting during normal use.

 Joybird: Our Testing Experience